Engee documentation

 Description

-The Band-Limited White Noise block generates normally distributed random numbers that are suitable for usage in continuous or hybrid systems.
+Block Band-Limited White Noise generates normally distributed random numbers that are suitable for use in continuous or hybrid systems.

-In theory, continuous white noise has a correlation time equal to 0, a flat power spectral density (PSD) and a total energy equal to infinity.
-In practice, physical systems never experience perturbations in the form of white noise, yet white noise is a useful theoretical approximation in cases where the perturbation has a correlation time that is very small compared to the natural bandwidth of the system.
+Theoretically, continuous white noise has a correlation time equal to 0, a flat spectral power density (PSD) and total energy equal to infinity.
+In practice, physical systems never experience disturbances in the form of white noise, nevertheless, white noise is a useful theoretical approximation in cases where the disturbance has a correlation time that is very small compared to the natural bandwidth of the system.

-You can simulate the effect of white noise by using a random sequence with a correlation time much smaller than the smallest system time constant.
-The Band-Limited White Noise block creates just such a sequence.
-Its noise correlation time is the same as the block’s sampling frequency.
-For accurate modelling, use a correlation time much smaller than the time constant of the fastest part of the system.
+You can simulate the white noise effect by using a random sequence with a correlation time much smaller than the smallest time constant of the system.
+Block Band-Limited White Noise creates exactly such a sequence.
+The correlation time of the noise in it coincides with the sampling frequency of the block.
+For accurate modeling, use a correlation time much shorter than the time constant of the fastest part of the system.
 You can get good results by specifying

 ,

-where is the throughput of the system in `rad/sec.
+where — the bandwidth of the system in rad/sec.

-The main difference between this block and the Random Number block is that the Band-Limited White Noise block produces output data at a specific sampling rate.
-This frequency is related to the correlation time of the noise.
+The main difference between this block and the block is Random Number The problem is that the block Band-Limited White Noise produces output data with a specific sampling rate.
+This frequency is related to the noise correlation time.

 Ports